ChaiScript/ChaiScript/readme.txt

 [Requirements]

-ChaiScript requires a recent version of Boost (http://www.boost.org) to build.
+ChaiScript requires a C++11 compiler to build with support for variadic templates.

 [Usage]